HeidiHarmony/readme-maker/README.md

 # README-Maker
-## Saving you time for the good stuff... coding, of course!
+## We save you time in creating your readme documentation so you can spend more time on the important stuff!

 ### Find it here: